sverweij/dependency-cruiser/doc/api.md

 The typical use for dependency-cruiser is on the command line.
 However, you might want to use it programmatically.
-For this, dependency-cruiser has an API (that follows the same semver rythm as the cli).
+For this, dependency-cruiser has an API (that follows the same semver rhythm as the cli).

 ### Basic use